ankitects/addon-docs/getting-started.md

 subprocess.check_call(["pip3", "install", "mypy", "aqt"])
 ```

 Hit enter and wait.
 Once it completes, you should now have code completion.

-Try
+If you get an error, you are probably not using a 64 bit version of Python,
+or you Python version is not 3.8 or 3.9.

-it out by double clicking on the `__init__.py` file.
+Try it out by double clicking on the `__init__.py` file.
 If you see a spinner
 down the bottom, wait for it to complete.
 Then type in:

 ```python